 Augmented Reality and Games

 AR and VR seem to grab all headlines in 2020.
 World-known companies have been fast enough to make a revolutionary step forward and implement geo AR and VR.
-Talking about popular use cases, Pokémon Go is not only a big hit in the AR landscape, but it is also one of the surprising success stories in the mobile game market.
+Talking about popular Applications, Pokémon Go is not only a big hit in the AR landscape, but it is also one of the surprising success stories in the mobile game market.

 Technologies to Power GPS-Based Apps